Yoga as exercise

 Yoga as exercise is a physical activity consisting mainly of postures, often connected by flowing sequences, sometimes accompanied by breathing exercises, and frequently ending with relaxation lying down or meditation.
 Yoga in this form has become familiar across the world, especially in the US and Europe.
-It is derived from medieval Haṭha yoga, which made use of similar postures, but it is generally simply called "yoga".
-Academic research has given yoga as exercise a variety of names, including modern postural yoga (Note: In 2004, Elizabeth De Michelis introduced a typology that subdivided her main category "Modern Yoga" into "Modern Psychosomatic Yoga", "Modern Denominational Yoga", "Modern Postural Yoga" and "Modern Meditational Yoga".) and transnational anglophone yoga.
+It is partly derived from medieval Haṭha yoga, which made use of similar postures, but it is generally simply called "yoga".
+Academic research has given yoga as exercise a variety of names, including modern postural yoga (Note: In 2004, Elizabeth De Michelis introduced a typology that subdivided her main category "Modern Yoga" into "Modern Psychosomatic Yoga", "Modern Denominational Yoga", "Modern Postural Yoga", and "Modern Meditational Yoga".) and transnational anglophone yoga.

 Postures were not central in any of the older traditions of yoga; posture practice was revived in the 1920s by yoga gurus including Yogendra and Kuvalayananda, who emphasised its health benefits.
 The flowing sequences of Surya Namaskar (Salute to the Sun) were pioneered by the Rajah of Aundh, Bhawanrao Shrinivasrao Pant Pratinidhi, in the 1920s.
 It and many standing poses used in gymnastics were incorporated into yoga by the yoga teacher Krishnamacharya in Mysore from the 1930s to the 1950s.
 Several of his students went on to found influential schools of yoga: Pattabhi Jois created Ashtanga Vinyasa Yoga, which in turn led to Power Yoga; B. K. S. Iyengar created Iyengar Yoga, and defined a modern set of yoga postures in his 1966 book Light on Yoga; and Indra Devi taught yoga as exercise to many celebrities in Hollywood.
 Other major schools founded in the 20th century include Bikram Yoga and Sivananda Yoga.
 Yoga as exercise spread across America and Europe, and then the rest of the world.